Biblical Studies, BA

 PM 499 Pastoral Internship

-This emphasis includes additional cross-cultural and missions-related courses.
+This concentration includes additional cross-cultural and missions-related courses.
 It is designed to prepare students for a career in missions.

-The graduate will take all the required courses for the Biblical Studies Major plus these program specific courses for Intercultural Studies emphasis.
+The graduate will take all the required courses for the Biblical Studies Major plus these program specific courses for Intercultural Studies concentration.

 ICS 101 Intro to World Christian Movement